Industry-Paid Talk Policy

 The School of Medicine Policy to Limit Conflicts of Interest Between Health Care Professionals and Industry Representatives prohibits SOM faculty members from accepting free meals, drug samples, travel or gifts from manufacturers of pharmaceuticals, medical devices, nutritional supplements or medical devices.

 The policy also prohibits Speakers' Bureau participation by School of Medicine faculty, except in limited circumstances.
-All industry-paid speaking engagements must be approved, in advance, by the Industry Talk Approval Committee.
+All industry-paid speaking engagements must be approved, in advance.

-Approval of non-marketing speaking engagements will be considered by the Industry Talk Approval Committee if the talk represents a genuine service to the community and is solely for educational purposes.
+Approval of non-marketing speaking engagements will be considered for approval if the talk represents a genuine service to the community and is solely for educational purposes.
 Approval will not be granted for talks that focus on specific products, if the speaker is required to use any slides or other materials provided by industry, or if the slides or other content are subject to approval by industry.

-Note: If your talk meets any of the following criteria, your talk is exempted from the Speakers' Bureaus policy and you do not need to submit your talk for approval:
+Note: If your talk meets any of the following criteria, your talk is exempted from the Speakers' Bureaus policy:

 - Research consulting (defined as an activity that focuses on planning, conduct or analysis of a clinical or scientific investigation or dissemination of the results of an investigation performed or coordinated by you).